Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/introduction/index.md

 ## Scope

 This documentation describes the development of the final project for the Distributed Programming class 2020/21 of University of Salerno.
-It is intended to demonstrate and put to practice the knowledge acquired during the course.
+The project intends to demonstrate and put to practice the knowledge acquired during the course.

 ### Group